Welcome to Issue #3 of the Red Star Bulletin!

 At this event Alderman Matt Martin and staff will be discussing environmental sustainability in the ward and green policies for the office to pursue.

-The Red Star Bulletin is a project of the Political Education & Policy Committee.
+The Red Star Bulletin was conceived by Ramsin Canon and is a project of the Political Education & Policy Committee.
 This issue was drafted by CDSA members and members of the Chicago Alliance Against Racism and and Political Repression.
 Special contributions were made by Rebecca Burns, Sean Duffy, Sean Estelle, Tina Groeger, Nick Hussong, and Liz Kantor.
 Graphics were contributed by Patrick O’Connell.
 If you would like to contribute to the Red Star Bulletin or have any feedback, email email@example.com.